NotoriousRebel/Find-LOLBAS/README.md

 ## Acknowledgments

 This project wouldn't be possible without the [LOLBAS](https://github.com/LOLBAS-Project/LOLBAS) project.

+### Roadmap

+- [ ] Add option to run script by executing C# code in Powershell
+- [ ] Add option to allow user to encode payload by loading Crypt32.dll